Gilsabo/Etch-a-Sketch/README.md

 Etch-a-Sketch

 ## Description
 This is an Etch-a-Sketch project built using HTML, CSS, and JavaScript.
-The project allows users to draw on the screen by moving their mouse or touching their screen, creating a fun and interactive experience.
+The project allows users to pick a size and draw on the screen by moving their mouse or touching their screen, creating a fun and interactive experience.
+Feel free to [paint](https://gilsabo.github.io/Etch-a-Sketch/) what it might be the new Gioconda

 ## Features
 - Draw on the screen using your mouse or touch